pandas-dev/pandas/doc/source/getting_started/intro_tutorials/06_calculate_statistics.rst

         </li>
     </ul>

-The function is a shortcut, as it is actually a groupby operation in combination with counting of the number of records within each group:
+The function is a shortcut, it is actually a groupby operation in combination with counting the number of records within each group:

 .. ipython:: python